Union Bank and Bank of Maharashtra Classify Reliance Communications Accounts as Fraudulent

 - The company is seeking legal advice on the way forward regarding this development

-This development adds another layer of complexity to RCOM's ongoing financial restructuring and highlights the challenges faced by the Indian telecom sector in recent years.
+These developments add another layer of complexity to RCOM's ongoing financial restructuring and highlight the challenges faced by the Indian telecom sector in recent years.

 Historical Stock Returns for Reliance Communications